jimdigriz/oauth2-worker/README.md

 A [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to handle [OAuth2 authentication flows](https://oauth.net/articles/authentication/) suitable for use with in [Single Page Application (SPA)](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) by storing tokens outside of the [main JavaScript Window Global scope](https://developer.mozilla.org/en-US/docs/Web/API/Window).

 It is [considered unsafe to use implicit flow for SPAs](https://auth0.com/blog/oauth2-implicit-grant-and-spa/) but by using a Web Worker as a key vault all tokens can be kept locked away with zero risk of being leaking to third party JavaScript.
-This means we can now [request and retain safely the refresh token](https://www.oauth.com/oauth2-servers/access-tokens/refreshing-access-tokens/) to allow for long lived sessions that do not require regular user action to reauthenticate.
+This means we can now [request and retain safely the refresh token](https://www.oauth.com/oauth2-servers/access-tokens/refreshing-access-tokens/) to allow for long lived sessions that do not require regular user action to re-authenticate.

 From a developer perspective, requests to HTTP endpoints requiring [bearer tokens](https://www.oauth.com/oauth2-servers/access-tokens/) to access must be pushed through an interface that aims to follow the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and communicates with the Web Worker to make the request on your behalf which will in turn add the HTTP `Authorization` header for you.